Ukraine - From north to south

 None shall pass

-Unlike the more well-known namesake in San Francisco, this was actually a gate.
-It was also called the Great Gate and used as Triumphal Arch until being sacked by the Mongolian horde in 1240.
+Unlike the more well-known namesake in San Francisco, this was also called the Great Gate and used as Triumphal Arch until being sacked by the Mongolian horde in 1240.

 Golden Gate in Kiev